Jan Karon: Career

-In 1988, Karon quit her job, traded her Mercedes for a used Toyota and moved to Blowing Rock, North Carolina.
-In Blowing Rock, Karon began writing Father Tim stories for the Blowing Rocket newspaper.
-An agent circulated Karon's fiction to publishers, but got only rejections.
+In 1988, Karon quit her job and moved to Blowing Rock, North Carolina.
+There, Karon began writing Father Tim stories for the Blowing Rocket newspaper.
 In 1994, Karon herself placed her work with a small religious publisher, which brought out a volume titled At Home in Mitford.
-Karon kept writing, and employed her marketing skills to promote her book, writing press releases and cold-calling bookstores.
-But the publisher offered limited distribution and little marketing muscle of its own.
 Two more Mitford novels appeared.
-Sales remained modest.
-Then Karon's friend Mary Richardson, mother of Carolina Panthers' owner Jerry Richardson, showed At Home in Mitford to Nancy Olson, owner of Quail Ridge Books & Music in Raleigh.
-Olson felt there was a large audience looking for clean, well-written fiction.
-She sent Karon's book to a New York agent friend, who got it to Carolyn Carlson, an editor at Viking Penguin and daughter of a Lutheran minister.
-Carlson faced opposition at Viking Penguin, a mainstream publisher unused to Christian fiction.
-But in 1996 the New York firm brought out Karon's first three titles as paperbacks.
+Sales remained modest until Viking Penguin, a mainstream publisher not known for Christian fiction, in 1996 brought out Karon's first three titles as paperbacks.
 By the late 1990s, Karon's books were New York Times bestsellers.
+They have sold over 25 million copies.

-In 2021 Karon founded The Mitford Museum in her former elementary school in Hudson, NC.
-The museum features family history as well as a wealth of information about her writing.
-Happy Endings Bookstore sells signed copies of her books along with Mitford-related items.
-The museum is open Wednesday-Saturday from 10 a.m. to 4 p.m.
+In 2021, Karon founded The Mitford Museum in her former elementary school in Hudson, North Carolina.

 Personal life

-In 2000, Karon left Blowing Rock and moved to Albemarle County, Virginia, where she restored a historic 1816 home and 100 acre farm, Esmont Farm, built by Dr. Charles Cocke (who served in both houses of the Virginia General Assembly before the American Civil War).
+In 2000, Karon left Blowing Rock and moved to Albemarle County, Virginia, where she restored a historic 1816 home and 100 acre farm, Esmont Farm.